 The set of victimizations reported to the NCVS in interviews conducted during the same calendar year.
-This set may include victimizations which occurred in the previous calendar year, due to the retrospective nature of the NCVS interview.
+This set may include victimizations that occurred in the previous calendar year, due to the retrospective nature of the NCVS interview.
 Collection year data are used in tables beginning in 1996.
 See "Data year."

 Crimes against commercial establishments of any type are not included in the survey.
 Commercial establishments include stores, restaurants, businesses, service stations, medical offices or hospitals, or other similar establishments.
-For victimizations occurring in commercial establishments, the crime is included or not included depending upon whether the survey respondent was threatened or harmed in some way or personal property was taken.
+For victimizations occurring in commercial establishments, the crime is included or not included depending on whether the survey respondent was threatened or harmed in some way or personal property was taken.

-The set of victimizations reported to NCVS all of which occurred within the same calendar year.
-For all years prior to 1996, Criminal Victimization in the United States tables are based upon data year.
-Beginning in 1996 and later years, tables are based upon collection year.
+The set of victimizations reported to NCVS, all of which occurred within the same calendar year.
+For all years prior to 1996, Criminal Victimization in the United States tables are based on data year.
+Beginning in 1996 and later years, tables are based on collection year.
 See "Collection Year."

 A classification based on Hispanic culture and origin, regardless of race.
 Persons are asked directly if they are Spanish, Hispanic, or Latino before being asked about their racial category.